volatusveritas/projector/PDJ/PDJ#0.md

   their debugging skills, and suffer greatly from it, for it's an integral part of being a good programmer.
 Not only that, but it usually is also damaging to their mental health.
-We are at a point in our society where it's very common to compare yourself to others, and the tipical result of that is sadness and amotivation.
+We are at a point in our society where it's very common to compare yourself to others, and the typical result of that is sadness and amotivation.
 I shall write about these topics with increased depth in the future, but let it be concluded that the way tutorials and courses are teaching their pupils at current times is a dangerous slope of poor-quality